GitNetlab/two-payment/README.md

 - If the company is accepted by Two, use ```commerce-two/set-company``` to save the company information to the cart object.
 This is a mandatory step as this information is used during API communication.
 - If your website uses a custom implementation to handle billing or shipping addresses, use the ```commerce-two/set-customer-addresses``` endpoint to attach the information to the customer object.
 This is also mandatory as the plugin uses the built-in [Address handling](https://craftcms.com/docs/4.x/addresses.html) provided by Craft 4.

+## Roadmap

+* Consider a different approach for address handling to support the Commerce Lite edition.

 Brought to you by [Netlab](https://netlab.no)